PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 2. 2 hands
 =========
-Select this if both hands are involved in the sign in some way. **(add a note about what to do if the ARM is involved, such as WHALE, CRACKER, TRASH, and even TIME, TABLE (special case???) where the wrist is involved.
-Signs where the forearm is parallel to the ground, this selection will be available in PDHS module)** "If the forearm, elbow, or wrist of the other hand is involved, see :ref: `____make this section___` for options regarding how to code these signs."
+Select this if both hands are involved in the sign.
+See note above if forearm, wrist, or elbow of the second hand are involved.

 I. Handshape relation
 ~~~~~~~~~~~~~~~~~~~~~~